scriptr-space/scriptr-space.github.io/README.md

 🐧 SCRIPTR.SPACE 🐧
 ===================
 A web-based tool for Google Apps Scripts.
 Better editing, local storage, saving, diff'ing & committing to Github.
-Built atop of [Ace][1] for speed & ease of use.
+Built atop of [Ace][1] for speed & ease of use, feel free to get in touch at [hello@scriptr.space][2].

-Control is via keyboard shortcuts (listed blow) for simplicity.
+Control is via keyboard shortcuts (listed below) for simplicity.
 Small icons/colours are used to indicate current (♥), changed (★), new (☆), errored (⚠) & saved (✔) files.

 Key: ChromeOS / Win / Linux | Mac || Touch || Repeat  ==>   ⌨ | 🍏 || ☝ || ²